-Ques 1: Define growth, differentiation, development, de-differentiation, redifferentiation, determinate growth, meristem and growth rate.
+Q.1.
+Define growth, differentiation, development, de-differentiation, redifferentiation, determinate growth, meristem, and growth rate.

-It can be defined as the increased growth in plants per unit time.
+(h) Growth rate: It can be defined as increased plant growth per unit time.

-Ques 2: Why is not any one parameter good enough to demonstrate growth throughout the life of a flowering plant?
+Q.2.
+Why is not anyone parameter good enough to demonstrate growth throughout the life of a flowering plant?

-Ans 2: Growth is a consequence of increase in the quantity of protoplasm.
-Measuring the protoplasmic growth includes several parameter, to name a few – increase in height, weight, number of cells, fresh tissue sample, length, area, volume etc. Hence it is difficult to demonstrate any one parameter of growth throughout the life of a flowering plant.
+Ans.
+Growth is a consequence of the increase in the quantity of protoplasm.
+Measuring the protoplasmic growth includes several parameters, to name a few – increase in height, weight, number of cells, fresh tissue sample, length, area, volume, etc. Hence it is difficult to demonstrate any one parameter of growth throughout the life of a flowering plant.
+Measurement of Plant

 (a) Arithmetic growth